 Ordinary Decent Criminal

 Loosely based on the life of Irish crime boss Martin Cahill, Thaddeus O'Sullivan’s Ordinary Decent Criminal boasts an all-star cast, including Kevin Spacey as main protagonist, Michael Lynch and Dubliner Colin Farrell.
 As if dealing with 2 wives and a gaggle of children wasn’t enough for Michael, he has work to do, keeping his gang in business.
 This hilarious comedy sees our anti-hero start to lose his cool when he steals a priceless Caravaggio painting – that he’s then unable to get rid of!

 My Left Foot

 Starring Irish actor Daniel Day-Lewis in one of his most striking and memorable roles, My Left Foot tells the true story of Christy Brown, a writer and artist born with cerebral palsy.
 In a deeply moving and often funny movie, we get a glimpse of the life of Christy and his family as they learn to live with his condition and struggle through everyday life in the 40’s and 50’s.
 Directed by Jim Sheridan and also starring Brenda Fricker, the film won big at the 1990 Academy Awards, with both leads and the director picking up gongs.

-A rom-com next; Gerard Stembridge’s About Adam stars American actress Kate Hudson alongside Dubliner Stuart Townsend in the titular role as a handsome young Dubliner who seduces four sisters!
+A rom-com next; Gerard Stembridge’s About Adam stars American actress Kate Hudson alongside Dubliner Stuart Townsend in the titular role as a handsome young Dubliner who seduces three sisters!
 This quirky comedy uses an unusual and engaging narrative form, whereby several scenes are repeated numerous times but from the viewpoint of different characters.
 We watch as Adam charms his way through the family, including the younger brother, wondering who he will be with in the end…if any!

 A Film With Me In It